 And coming to Him as to a living stone which has been rejected by men, but is choice and precious in the sight of God, you also, as living stones, are being built up as a spiritual house for a holy priesthood, to offer up spiritual sacrifices acceptable to God through Jesus Christ.
-For this is contained in Scripture:

-"Behold, I lay in Zion a choice stone, a precious corner stone, And he who believes in Him will not be disappointed."

-This precious value, then, is for you who believe; but for those who disbelieve, and, for they stumble because they are disobedient to the word, and to this doom they were also appointed.
+For this is contained in Scripture: "Behold, I lay in Zion a choice stone, a precious corner stone, And he who believes in Him will not be disappointed."
+This precious value, then, is for you who believe; but for those who disbelieve, "The stone which the builders rejected, This became the very corner stone," and, "A stone of stumbling and a rock of offense"; for they stumble because they are disobedient to the word, and to this doom they were also appointed.